Community-Engaged Learning Faculty Fellowship Program

-The Centre for Community Partnerships is pleased to announce its new Community-Engaged Teaching Faculty Fellowship Program (CETFFP).
-This pilot program will recognize and support innovative instructors across the University of Toronto to develop new or enhance existing Community-Engaged Learning (CEL) and/or Community-Engaged Research (CER) courses.
+The Centre for Community Partnerships seeks applications for its Community-Engaged Learning Faculty Fellowship Program (CELFFP).
+The fellowship recognizes and supports innovative instructors across the University of Toronto in developing new, or enhancing existing, community-engaged learning (CEL) and/or community-engaged research (CER) courses.

 - Sherry Fukuzawa, Assistant Professor, Teaching Stream & Associate Chair, Department of Anthropology, UTM

-- David Montemurro, Associate Professor, Teaching Stream, Department of Curricular, Teaching and Learning, OISE
+- David Montemurro, Associate Professor, Teaching Stream, Department of Curriculum, Teaching and Learning, OISE

 - Juan Carlos Osornio, Assistant Professor, Teaching Stream, Spanish and Portuguese